-The Capital Securities have not been and will not be registered under the U.S. Securities Act 1933, as amended (the "Securities Act") and may not be offered or sold within the United States except pursuant to an exemption from, or in a transaction not subject to the registration requirements of, the Securities Act.
+The Capital Securities have not been and will not be registered under the Securities Act, as amended, or the securities laws of any state or other jurisdiction of the United States and may not be offered or sold within the United States or to, or for the account or benefit of, U.S. persons (as defined in Regulation S) except in accordance with Regulation S or pursuant to transactions exempt from or not subject to the registration requirements of the Securities Act.
 Terms used in this paragraph have the meanings given to them by Regulation S under the Securities Act.